pwdel/appletwittersentiment/readmesections/Overview.md

 ## My Background

-* I have not ever performed any kind of sentiment analysis previously.
+* While I have a Machine Learning Background, and Python background, I have not ever performed any kind of sentiment analysis previously.
 I am vaguely familiar with the mathematics from having watched conference talks, but in essence have no idea what I'm doing.
 * My main languages in order of skill are Matlab, Python and Ruby.
 My initial thought is that Python is the way to go here, though the work statement mentions, "use any language you are comfortable with."
 This is based upon apriori knowledge of the team's tech stack using Python.
-** Ruby: I could do a short analysis of how feasible this would be, and how one would go about building this in Ruby.
+  * Ruby: I could do a short analysis of how feasible this would be, and how one would go about building this in Ruby.
-** Matlab: From a quick review, Matlab appears to have the greatest amount of documentation and prebuilt, ready-to-go framework around many facets of textual analysis including sentiment analysis, as it does with most things, but Matlab is not a deployable platform per se, not open source, expensive, and plugins or "toolboxes" as they call them, are an additional expense.
+  * Matlab: From a quick review, Matlab appears to have the greatest amount of documentation and prebuilt, ready-to-go framework around many facets of textual analysis including sentiment analysis, as it does with most things, but Matlab is not a deployable platform per se, not open source, expensive, and plugins or "toolboxes" as they call them, are an additional expense.
 Matlab can be considered more of a research tool.
 * I am not familiar with any of the standard plugins used in sentiment analysis via Python.

 ## My Plan of Attack